 Form 8938 lists your bank account information and balances during the year.
 It also catalogs the amount of income you have earned from each account during the year.
-The income reported on Form 8938 should match what you have reported on Schedule B (interest and dividends).
+The income reported on Form 8938 should match what you have reported on Schedule B (interest and dividends) for your tax return.

 Form 8833 – Treaty-Based Return Position Disclosure